-- R220.8 When the professional accountant knows or has reason to believe that the information with which the accountant is associated is misleading, the accountant shall take appropriate actions to seek to resolve the matter. - 220.8 A1 Actions that might be appropriate include: - Discussing concerns that the information is misleading with the professional accountant's superior and/or the appropriate level(s) of management within the accountant's employing organisation or those charged with governance, and requesting such individuals to take appropriate action to resolve the matter.
-Such action might include: - Having the information corrected. - If the information has already been disclosed to the intended users, informing them of the correct information. - Consulting the policies and procedures of the employing organisation (for example, an ethics or whistle-blowing policy) regarding how to address such matters internally. - 220.8 A2 The professional accountant might determine that the employing organisation has not taken appropriate action.
-If the accountant continues to have reason to believe that the information is misleading, the following further actions might be appropriate provided that the accountant remains alert to the principle of confidentiality: - Consulting with: - A relevant professional body. - o The internal or external auditor of the employing organisation. - Legal counsel. - Determining whether any requirements exist to communicate to: - o Third parties, including users of the information. - Regulatory and oversight authorities. - R220.9 If after exhausting all feasible options, the professional accountant determines that appropriate action has not been taken and there is reason to believe that the information is still misleading, the accountant shall refuse to be or to remain associated with the information.
+- R220.9 When the professional accountant knows or has reason to believe that the information with which the accountant is associated is misleading, the accountant shall take appropriate actions to seek to resolve the matter. - 220.9 A1 Actions that might be appropriate include: - Discussing concerns that the information is misleading with the professional accountant's superior and/or the appropriate level(s) of management within the accountant's employing organisation or those charged with governance, and requesting such individuals to take appropriate action to resolve the matter.
+Such action might include:

-220.9 A1 In such circumstances, it might be appropriate for a professional accountant to resign from the employing organisation.
+- Having the information corrected. - If the information has already been disclosed to the intended users, informing them of the correct information. - Consulting the policies and procedures of the employing organisation (for example, an ethics or whistle-blowing policy) regarding how to address such matters internally. - 220.9 A2 The professional accountant might determine that the employing organisation has not taken appropriate action.
+If the accountant continues to have reason to believe that the information is misleading, the following further actions might be appropriate provided that the accountant remains alert to the principle of confidentiality: - Consulting with: - A relevant professional body. - The internal or external auditor of the employing organisation. - Legal counsel. - Determining whether any requirements exist to communicate to: - Third parties, including users of the information. - Regulatory and oversight authorities. - R220.10 If after exhausting all feasible options, the professional accountant determines that appropriate action has not been taken and there is reason to believe that the information is still misleading, the accountant shall refuse to be or to remain associated with the information. - 220.10 A1 In such circumstances, it might be appropriate for a professional accountant to resign from the employing organisation.

-- 220.10 A1 The professional accountant is encouraged to document: - The facts. - The accounting principles or other relevant professional standards involved. - The communications and parties with whom matters were discussed. - The courses of action considered. - How the accountant attempted to address the matter(s).
+- 220.11 A1 The professional accountant is encouraged to document: - The facts. - The accounting principles or other relevant professional standards involved. - The communications and parties with whom matters were discussed. - The courses of action considered. - How the accountant attempted to address the matter(s).

-- 220.11 A1 Where threats to compliance with the fundamental principles relating to the preparation or presentation of information arise from a financial interest, including compensation and incentives linked to financial reporting and decision making, the requirements and application material set out in Section 240 apply. - 220.11 A2 Where the misleading information might involve non-compliance with laws and regulations, the requirements and application material set out in Section 260 apply. - 220.11 A3 Where threats to compliance with the fundamental principles relating to the preparation or presentation of information arise from pressure, the requirements and application material set out in Section 270 apply.
+- 220.12 A1 Where threats to compliance with the fundamental principles relating to the preparation or presentation of information arise from a financial interest, including compensation and incentives linked to financial reporting and decision making, the requirements and application material set out in Section 240 apply. - 220.12 A2 Where the misleading information might involve non-compliance with laws and regulations, the requirements and application material set out in Section 260 apply. - 220.12 A3 Where threats to compliance with the fundamental principles relating to the preparation or presentation of information arise from pressure, the requirements and application material set out in Section 270 apply. - 220.12 A4 When a professional accountant is considering using the work of others or the output of technology, a consideration is whether the accountant is in a position within the employing organisation to obtain information in relation to the factors necessary to determine whether such use is appropriate.